HaoES/nvimConfig/README.md

+# Nvim Configuration

-This repo contains all the config files for nvim, it was mainly inspired from https://github.com/ChristianChiarulli/ but I made some changes and added some stuff according to my own taste.
+This repo contains all the config files for nvim, it was mainly inspired from [Chris At Machine](https://github.com/ChristianChiarulli/) but I made some changes and added some stuff according to my own taste.